CEGE Department Scholarships

 If you know of other scholarship opportunities that should be listed here, send an email to firstname.lastname@example.org.

-Scholarships through the University of Minnesota
+Additional Scholarships available through the University of Minnesota

 In recognition of outstanding academic achievements, the University offers a number of academic scholarships for incoming freshmen entering the University fall semester.
 These highly competitive awards range from $1,000 for one year to $48,000 over four years.